 The National Archives holds records related to the 2008 Games in the UK Government Web Archive.
 See these archived websites, along with old photographs of Beijing (then known as Peking) on the right.

-The 30th modern Summer Games is held in London, UK.
-London is the first city to host the Games for a third time.
-Sporting and cultural events are taking place right across the UK from the largest venues to the smallest community celebrations.
+The 30th modern Summer Games was held in London, UK.
+London was the first city to host the Games for a third time.
+Sporting and cultural events took place right across the UK from the largest venues to the smallest community celebrations.

-These records are available online in the UK Government Web Archive and viewable on the right, showing the development of the Games and Cultural Olympiad as it happens.
+The National Archives has built a collection of archived websites around London 2012, the activities surrounding the event and its impact across the UK.
+These records are available online in the UK Government Web Archive and viewable on the right, showing the development of the Games and Cultural Olympiad as it happened.

-See more on various activities happening across the UK in 2012.
+See more on various activities which took place across the UK in 2012.